Khushichetule09/HTML-projects/README.md

 # HTML-projects!!
 //
 ...
-there are many projects to forming a good websites!! there is many small small websites using html
+there are many projects to forming a good websites there is many small small websites using html